 The Prayer Group meets weekly to pray for the needs and thanksgivings of the parish, community, and world.
 The session starts with meditation, scripture, and then the sharing of requests from parishioners.
 Prayer request boxes and cards are located at the entrance of the church and the hallway in Reynolds Hall.

 The Knitting Ministry members share in the mission of being a support during times of transition—joyful or difficult.
 Some of our members are dedicated to keeping warm the heads of our local school children and the children of Juarez, Mexico, with their warm and colorful hats.
 Another joy of our ministry is making baby blankets that Jamie presents to our new babies at Baptism.
 Our hand-crafted items become a tangible reminder of God’s love and the loving thoughts of our church community.
 Prayer Shawls are available both in the narthex of the church and in the closet of the Old Parish House parlor.
 Parishioners are encouraged to help see that these items find their new homes.
 Please take one to someone who needs to know that others care.
-The Knitters meet on the second Sunday of the month between the services (at 9 a.m.).
+The Knitters meet on the first Sunday of the month at 9 a.m.